wakingrufus/lib-elo/README.md

 [![Run Status](https://api.shippable.com/projects/5a12e20c79f26b0700c37035/badge?branch=master)](https://app.shippable.com/github/wakingrufus/lib-elo)
 [![Coverage Badge](https://api.shippable.com/projects/5a12e20c79f26b0700c37035/coverageBadge?branch=master)](https://app.shippable.com/github/wakingrufus/lib-elo)

+## Features
+- Support for _n_-sized teams
+- "Exhibition" period: first _n_ games can have and adjustment multiplier in order to move a player to their proper rating faster.
+Their opponents will get an inverse multiplier.

 ## Usage

 First, start a league by creating a league object with the configuration for the league: